 Upload Your Music to Google Play Music

-- Install musicmanagerinstaller.exe via the onscreen instructions and activate by clicking Next.
+2. Install musicmanager.dmg (or exe on a PC) via the onscreen instructions and activate by clicking Next.

-- Wait patiently while your music files upload in the background.
+12. Wait patiently while your music files upload in the background, and click Go to music player.
 Depending on the number of files, this process could take some time.
 If your computer shuts down, the upload process will begin automatically when the system restarts.
 Double-click on the golden headphone logo in the system tray to check progress.

 You're now ready to play online from any Web-connected device, including your Google Chrome OS Chromebook (more instructions below).